 has started an entire high school athletic program from the ground up before.
 As a player, coach, or aid, Jackson has been part of many successful winning teams.

 Jackson now holds a bachelor’s degree in education and two master’s degrees in education, including Educational Leadership from Northern Arizona University.
 Jackson earned his degree in Educational Leadership with “distinction” (4.0 GPA).
-Jackson pursued a career in educational administration where he has been an administrator at three schools over the course of 10 years.
-After having been a high school assistant principal and principal, Jackson became a middle school assistant principal and principal, and currently he serves as an elementary school principal.
-Most recently, Jackson earned his K-12 Superintendent’s Certificate.
+Jackson pursued a career in educational administration where he has been an administrator at four schools over the course of 15 years.
+Jackson has served as the Assistant Principal and Principal of a high school, a middle school, and an elementary school.
+Student test scores, community involvement, and character education have improved at every school Jackson has led.
+Jackson currently serves as the principal of a K-8 school.
+Additionally, Jackson holds a K-12 Superintendent’s Certificate.

 Jackson has remained in touch with the game of basketball throughout his time

 as administrator and maintains close relationships with some of basketball’s best teachers, coaches, and personalities in high school, college, and the pros.
 Some of Jackson’s former players have gone on to earn athletic scholarships and earn opportunities to play professionally in the United States and overseas.
 Many of Jackson’s former players and students also have gone on using the lessons they were taught on the basketball court to succeed in non-athletic careers helping others.

 In the fall of 2017, Jackson decided to finally launch his long held goal of starting an ongoing basketball instructional “school.”
 Part camp, part club program, part school… FireHeart Basketball School has grown in a very short time into one of the most unique and positive offerings available in youth sports.
 FireHeart Basketball School and it’s affiliated club teams offer opportunities to boys and girls of all skill levels.
 One of the things that makes FireHeart so unique is that the teaching is derived from research